-When you hear the term “Honors Program,” what do you think of?
+When you hear the term “Scholars Program,” what do you think of?

 If you think boring and stuffy – THINK AGAIN!

 At Clarke, our philosophy is to provide you with enriched academic opportunities that not only challenge, but invigorate you.
-In fact, participating in the Honors Program is FUN.
+In fact, participating in the Scholars Program is FUN.
 (Yes, that’s right, we just said it.
-Honors coursework is fun!)
-That’s because when you are an Honors student, you become part of a larger Honors community that explores, learns and bonds together.
+Scholars coursework is fun!)
+That’s because when you are an Scholars student, you become part of a larger Scholars community that explores, learns and bonds together.

 Here’s just a taste of what you can expect: